AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/extending/rich-text-editor.md

 ## Grundlegendes zu den Konfigurationspfaden und -speicherorten {#understand-the-configuration-paths-and-locations}

-Der [RTE-Bearbeitungsmodus (und die Benutzeroberfläche)](#editingmodes), den Sie Ihren Autoren bereitstellen, legt den Speicherort für die Konfigurationsdetails fest, wenn Sie [die RTE-Plug-ins aktivieren](configure-rich-text-editor-plug-ins.md#activateplugin):
+The [mode of RTE editing and the interface](#editingmodes) that you provide for your authors decide the location for the configuration details when you are [activating the RTE plug-ins](configure-rich-text-editor-plug-ins.md#activateplugin).
+Die Speicherorte sind:

-* Inline-Modus: `cq:editConfig/cq:inplaceEditing`
+* Inline-Modus: `cq:editConfig/cq:inplaceEditing`.
-* Vollbildmodus: `cq:editConfig/cq:inplaceEditing`
+* Vollbildmodus: `cq:editConfig/cq:inplaceEditing`.
-* Dialogfeldmodus: `cq:dialog`
+* Dialogfeldmodus: `cq:dialog`.
-* Vollbildmodus, Dialogmodus: `cq:dialog`
+* Vollbildmodus, Dialogmodus: `cq:dialog`.

 >[!NOTE]
 >